eltongonc/react-soundcloud-explorer/notes/week2.md

 ## Feedback
-- Use strict mode only in IFFE.
+- Using strict mode outside of your IFFE can cause problems with other libraries who are made to work without.
 - Script in head with async or defer attribute.
 - Use eventListeners
 - Multiple articles in one section.